ozcangul/aspnet-docs/aspnet/data/ef-mvc/migrations.rst

 Create an initial migration
 ---------------------------

-Open a command window and navigate to the project folder.
+Save your changes and build the project.
+Then open a command window and navigate to the project folder.
 Here's a quick way to do that:

 * In **Solution Explorer**, right-click the project and choose **Open in File Explorer** from the context menu.